Altinity/clickhouse-operator/docs/chi_update_clickhouse_version.md

 Connecting to localhost:9000.
 Connected to ClickHouse server version 19.1.10 revision 54413.
 ```
-And the most interesting part - the last one
+And the most interesting part - the last one:
 ```bash
 kubectl -n dev exec -it chi-06791a-28a0-0-2-0 -- clickhouse-client
 ```